How to Choose a Pillow

 You should choose the right firmness to provide neck and spine support for your particular physical size, sleeping habits, and individual preference.

-new down pillow will lose about 10% to 15% of its original puffiness within the first few nights of use, so please be mindful of this when choosing your pillow.
+Any new down pillow will lose about 10% to 15% of its original puffiness within the first few nights of use, so please be mindful of this when choosing your pillow.

 Choose the best down pillow size